 The discovery, and now, visibility, of the microcosmos, are causes for re-thinking many of our philosophical foundations.
 For a start, traditional images of life and diversity on Earth tend to focus on the huge and visible.
 The megafauna of the world are easy objects for our biophilia or love of life, and places like zoos and botanical gardens have catered for the human need to see and interact with charismatic fauna and plants.
 So novel is the knowledge of the microcosmos that we are even discovering new places where life exists.
 It has been revealed recently that there is a deep Earth microbiome, a place where abundant symbiotically connected life forms exist, many of them new to science.

 On the basis of the cumulative knowledge gained about the microcosmos over the last 100 years, we are in a position to philosophically bond with the invisible, despite that fact that, even for our ‘microfriends’ in a healthy microbiome, forming a kinship bond based on perceptual and tactile biophilia is impossible.
-Learning to appreciate (love) material existence (ontology) which is not accessible to us requires a new metaphysics, our appreciation of that which is beyond our normal experience of nature.
+Learning to appreciate (love) and study material existence (ontology: ontos, being or existence and logia, the study of) which is not accessible to us requires a new metaphysics, our appreciation of that element of reality which is beyond our normal perceptual experience.